How Long Should a Mattress Last?

 An innerspring mattress should last about ten years.
 But that depends on how you treat it, and the quality of the construction of the mattress.

 No matter how strong the coils are, they will break down faster if they are absorbing a lot of weight or unnecessary stress.
 (Kids!
 No jumping on the bed!)
 If you start to sink into your innerspring bed, that’s a sign that the coils are failing and it’s time to buy a new mattress.

 A hybrid mattress typically lasts 7-10 years.
 Keep in mind the materials and budget for the mattress.
 For example, if you buy a low-budget hybrid mattress and low-quality materials.
 You may have a shorter life span.

 A waterbed mattress generally lasts 10-20 years.
 You can take steps to expand the lifespan of your waterbed by using a “waterbed conditioner” to treat the water in the bed.
 Otherwise, microbes or minerals in the water can break down the vinyl mattress.

 You also will likely need to patch the occasional leak.
 If your waterbed starts to develop frequent leaks, it’s time to buy a new mattress.

 How Long Does a Memory Foam Mattress Last?

-A memory foam mattress should last 8-10 years.
+A memory foam mattress generally lasts 7-10 years.
+In fact, companies that sell memory foam mattresses typically include a 7-10 year warranty.
 The lifespan of a memory foam mattress depends on the density of the foam, and the weight of the person sleeping on it.
-Lower-density foam mattresses are less expensive, but also more prone to sagging.

 How Long Does a Latex Mattress Last?